longestIncreasingSubsequence (LIS)

 [10,9,2,5,3,7,101,18]

-- At number 7 we can choose either 101 or 18, our longest subsequence is then 2
+- At number 7 you can choose either 101 or 18, our longest subsequence is then 2

 dp = [1, 1, 1, 1, 1, 2, 1, 1]